Setup & Configuration

 Run the data synchronization script (assuming you've already cloned the

-repository and you're in the starters/shopify-algolia
+repository and you're in the starters/shopify-algolia directory)

 The script may run for a while, depending on the size of your Shopify store.
 It will create the Algolia data inside the indices and sync the products & categories from Shopify to Algolia basing on calculated differences between the datasets.